 Dementia’s Impact on the Individual & Their Loved Ones

-Dementia refers to a cluster of symptoms affecting memory, cognitive abilities and socializing which interfere with an individual’s daily life.
-Caring for a family member diagnosed with dementia can be scary and frustrating because the condition worsens over time and can render your loved one unable to complete simple life tasks.
-These include making health care decisions and taking diligent asset protection planning measures used to protect and conserve the inheritance your family member wants to leave behind.
+Dementia is painful to both individuals themselves and their loved ones.
+Caring for a family member diagnosed with dementia can be scary and frustrating because the condition worsens over time.
+Dementia may render your loved one unable to complete simple life tasks, such as making health care decisions or managing their finances.
+Inability to complete these tasks puts at risk the inheritance your family member wants to leave behind.

 Any elder law attorney worth their salt will encourage you to have your loved one sign a financial power of attorney in order to give this decision making power to a trusted family member or friend.
-If this role is not determined in advance, the family will be forced to navigate a maze of court procedures to establish this power which will cost time and money.
+If this role is not determined in advance, the family will be forced to navigate a maze of court procedures to establish this power—which will cost time and money.

-Time is of the essence when engaging in asset protection planning and appointing trusted individuals to make financial and medical decisions.
-That’s why it’s important to sit down with an attorney to discuss your loved one’s situation as soon as possible.
+Time is of the essence when engaging in asset protection planning and appointing trusted individuals to make financial and medical decisions for dementia patients.
+That is why we recommend sitting down with an attorney to discuss your loved one’s situation as soon as possible.

 While it may not feel comfortable, pre-planning can go a long way towards saving stress for you and your loved ones.
 The Chamberlain Law Firm is here to help you throughout this difficult process.
 To schedule a free consultation with our knowledgeable elder law attorneys, give us a call at (201) 273-9763.
 For more elder law tips, check out AJC Law Insights.

 This article is for informational purposes only.
 It is not intended as legal advice.
 In the event you would like to speak with a lawyer about the specifics of your case, contact The Chamberlain Law Firm at (201) 273-9763 to schedule a consultation.